EvilInsultGenerator/discord-bot/README.md

 ## Usage

 You can use [this link](https://discordapp.com/oauth2/authorize?permissions=0&scope=bot&client_id=348181398013870080) to use the bot on your [Discord server](https://discordapp.com/) or to send him [DMs](https://support.discordapp.com/hc/en-us/articles/204849987-What-are-Direct-Messages-PM-DM-).
-The bot supports those commands:
+The bot supports those commands: <br>
 `!insult` <br>
 `!generate` <br>
 `!fuck` <br>